Skip to main content

 CPM (Cost per 1,000 impressions)

-Why it matters: A way to measure the cost of visibility.
-If your CPM is high, your targeting may be too narrow or competition in your category is strong.
+• How to interpret it: If your CPM is high, your targeting may be too narrow or competition in your category is strong.

 CPC (Cost per action)